undecidedapollo/pylot-flow/README.md

 //.pipe() - Creates a new flow object, used for adding a sequence of operations. const newFlowObj = flowObj.pipe(map((num) => num * 2), skip(3), filter((num) => num > 10));

+//.reduce() - Calls a predicate on each item in the set, keeping track of an accumulator value between invocations const sumOf1to3 = flowObj.reduce((accumulator, num) => accumulator + num); //Sums the numbers together
+// sumOf1to3 = 6
+const sumOf1to4 = flowObj.reduce((accumulator, num) => accumulator + num, 4); //Sums the numbers together, starting with an inital value of 4
+// sumOf1to4 = 10

 const results = newFlowObj.toArray();

 ```